 Public Administration Programs and Careers

-Find the information you’ll need to get a degree and start a public administration career.
+Find the information you need to understand what public administration programs entail.

 Public administrators ensure that government—the executive branches of national, state and local governments as well as committees and departments formed by these governments—are well-run and of effective service to society, thereby ensuring the public good.